-Les Eyzies The town is a centre of local prehistory, and has several well-known caves within easy reach of it.
-It also has a state-of-the art Museum of Prehistory, with excellent audiovisuals and a jaw-dropping collection of prehistoric tools, artwork, etc. (open all year, closed Tues – and for lunch).
-There is a well-organised Syndicat d’ Initiative office near the museum with good maps, guides and other information on caves, abris (shelters) and other prehistoric topics.
+Les Eyzies The town is a centre of local prehistory, and has several well-known caves within easy reach of it and is the location of a state-of-the art Museum of Prehistory, with excellent audiovisuals and a jaw-dropping collection of prehistoric tools, artwork, etc. (open all year, closed Tues – and for lunch).

 Lascaux II The original Lascaux cave is closed to the public because of damage to the paintings.
 However, Lascaux IV, on a site nearby is an exact replica with the impressive paintings realistically recreated.
-The tour begins in an introductory chamber which has a display showing how the cave was discovered, how the paintings were done, the reasons why the original cave had to be closed, and so on.
-To the layman, the replica is hard to tell from a real cave; the dry, level floor is the main giveaway.
 Tours are available in English.
-It’s busy in summer, but still recommended.
 The ‘museum’, which you visit after the tour, offers a variety of audio visual techniques to further explore the paintings and learn about the people who made them.
 Lascaux II, also nearby, is a replica of the caves without the supporting museum.
 Le Thot, an open-air museum/animal park about 10 minutes drive away, has life-size animated models of the now extinct animals depicted on the cave walls (e.g. woolly mammoth) and the descendants of some others still with us (bison, deer) can be also seen.

 Lacave Twelve galleries feature extraordinary stalactites and underground lakes and are reached by a lift and small open electric train.
 This can be scary but it’s worth a visit unless you’re claustrophobic.